Monster (R.E.M. album): Release and reception

 Monster debuted at number one on the Billboard 200 with first week sales of 344,000 copies and sold 131,000 copies in four days to debut at number one on the UK Albums Chart.
 The album was selling ten times its nearest rival, Massive Attack's Protection.
 There were several hits from the album; particularly "What's the Frequency, Kenneth?" and "Bang and Blame", which charted better than any single from Automatic for the People in the United States and Canada.
 These two singles were also successful in the United Kingdom, peaking at number nine and number 15 respectively.
 "Star 69" also charted, although it was not released as a single.
 The album was among the first promoted with online content, which was also distributed via floppy disk.
+Despite its strong sales numbers, the album became notorious in subsequent years for its disproportionately high resell rate, a trend reflected in the subsequent underperformance of the band's following album, New Adventures in Hi-Fi.

 The album was generally praised.
 Rolling Stone critic Robert Palmer noted that Stipe's lyrics dealt with issues of identity ("The concept of reality itself is being called into question: Is this my life or an incredible virtual simulation?"), and the singer occasionally "begins to sound not unlike the proverbial rock star, whining about all those fans who just won't let him alone."
 Palmer added, "What's truly impressive about Monster is the way R.E.M. make an album with such potentially grave subject matter so much fun."
 NME reviewer Keith Cameron wrote, "It's fun, frequently, but we feel distanced, engaged only on a secondhand level.
 Moreover, the loudly trumpeted fox factor has been conspicuous by its absence."
 According to Cameron, "At best stunning, at worst merely diverting, Monster sounds like the album they 'had' to make, to clear out their system, a simple prop to occupy our time ..."
 AllMusic editor Stephen Thomas Erlewine wrote, "Monster doesn't have the conceptual unity or consistently brilliant songwriting of Automatic for the People, but it does offer a wide range of sonic textures that have never been heard on an R.E.M. album before."
 It was voted number 786 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).